 If you are looking for a packed game on the ice – Paisley is the place to come.

-In a relatively small area, you can play a dozen good quality golf courses of varying types from low-lying parkland courses, to moorland edge upland courses, with wonderful views over the Clyde estuary.
+In a relatively small geographic area, you can play a dozen high-quality golf courses of varying types from low-lying parkland courses, to moorland-edge upland courses, with wonderful views over the Clyde estuary.
 These include courses at Renfrew, Elderslie, Erskine and Mar Hall, Ralston, Gleddoch House, Cochrane Castle and more.

 - The Lochwinnoch Loop Line, which forms part of National Routes 7 and 75 and runs between Paisley and Lochwinnoch; and

 - The Paisley and Clyde Coast, which forms part of National Route 75 and runs between Paisley and Bridge of Weir/Kilmacolm.

 Renfrewshire also has two Cycling clubs, the Johnstone Wheelers and Paisley Velo Cycling Club.

 Both welcome new members – it’s as easy as riding a bike!

 Now one of the best running clubs in Scotland, the Kilbarchan Amateur Athletics Club is attracting top athletes – British distance runners Callum Hawkins and his brother Derek both trained with Kilbarchan Amateur Athletics Club.

 The club, which was founded in 1974, stages a number of events throughout the year and has now grown in such popularity that the main training bases are now in the neighbouring towns, Johnstone and Linwood.